top of page

 The 1972 McGovern-Fraser Commission candidate selection rules change is that catalyst.
 Please see this article for background:

-The challenge is that today we nibble around the edges of fixing this problem.
-There are several modestly funded non-profits focused on ending gerrymandering, implementing campaign finance reform, enacting rank choice voting, and related initiatives.
-Those initiatives focus on the symptoms of our hacked voting system.
-Addressing symptoms does help mediate the two-party oligopoly and the hacked voting system.
-However, these symptoms are not the root cause.
+While addressing symptoms does seek to impact the two-party duopoly and the hacked voting system, these symptoms are not the root cause.
 Where systemic incentives are concerned, water will find its own level.
-If one symptom gets remediated, the powerful minority will just find another path to consolidate power.
+If one symptom gets remediated, the powerful party majority will just find another path to consolidate power.
+Incentives drive the party duopoly to optimize outcomes based on the game's rules.

-Focusing on voting symptoms is like playing a never-ending and never-winning game of whack-a-mole.
+Focusing on voting symptoms and the political theater is like playing a never-ending and never-winning game of whack-a-mole and the nonprofits enable the game.
 Focusing on the voting symptoms is like addressing a brain hemorrhage with dim lights and an aspirin.

-For background on how the two dominant political parties maintain oligopolistic power, please see:
+For background on how the two dominant political parties maintain duopolistic power, please see:

-If America wishes to return to the intentions of the founding generation, where those men and women shed blood and lost lives in a courageous fight to protect our vote, then we need to take back our vote.
+If America wishes to return to the intentions of the founding generation, where those men and women shed blood and lost lives in a courageous fight to protect our vote, then we need to focus on the root cause and take back our vote.
+The symptoms will resolve themselves within a balanced voting system, encouraging legislative negotiation to find balanced solutions.
+Until then, symptom remediation can distract from resolving the root cause.

 The next graphic shows a perspective on how to change our system from the inside.
-Systems are just a set of rules.
-Change the rules and you change system outcomes.
+Systems are just a set of environmental rules.
+Change the environmental rules, and you change participant incentives.
+Change participant incentives and you change system outcomes.
 This is a different approach.
 We do not discuss hot-button issues like the health system, guns, or immigration.
 We consider those as unfortunate symptoms.
 Sadly, those symptoms may be leveraged for political theater.
 While addressing these concerns could be helpful, we consider them as addressing symptoms .... not the systemic root cause itself.

 Take back the vote